ZacharyKeatings/StockTickerGUI/README.md

 * Stocks can pay dividends, double, and split.
 * Graph updates with current stock value each turn.
 * Rounds get tracked and results screen displays player scores.
+* Games can be saved and loaded in between program sessions.
 * About page with short description of game.
 * The 'Quit' button closes the program.